neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/flex-policy-enablement.md

 The user must fully log out of their macOS session.

 **The flow:**
-1. MDM profile installs on the device — no immediate user impact
+1. MDM profile installs on the device, no immediate user impact
 2. On next logout, macOS presents a prompt:
    *"To add this user to FileVault, enter the password for [username]"*
 3. User enters their password to confirm enablement
-4. User logs back in — encryption begins in the background
+4. User logs back in, encryption begins in the background
 5. A notification script fires at completion, displaying a message from the IT team explaining that FileVault has been enabled to protect their data, with helpdesk contact information